 - 7. abrupt, precipitous, sharp, steep (vs. gradual)

 - usage: extremely steep; "an abrupt canyon"; "the precipitous rapids of the upper river"; "the precipitous hills of Chinese paintings"; "a sharp drop"

-- 8. sharp (vs. dull), acute, intense, cutting, keen, knifelike, piercing, stabbing, lancinate, lancinating, fulgurating, scratching, salt
+- 8. sharp (vs. dull), acute, intense, cutting, keen, knifelike, piercing, stabbing, lancinate, lancinating, fulgurating, salt

 - usage: keenly and painfully felt; as if caused by a sharp edge or point; "a sharp pain"; "sharp winds"

-- 10. sharp (vs. dull), carnassial, cutting, edged, incisive, piercing, keen, knifelike, penetrative, penetrating, sharpened, razor-sharp, pointed
+- 9. sharp (vs. dull), carnassial, chisel-like, dagger-like, drill-like, edged, fang-like, file-like, incisive, keen, knifelike, metal-cutting, penetrative, penetrating, razor-sharp, sharpened, sharp-toothed, pointed

 - usage: having or made by a thin edge or sharp point; suitable for cutting or piercing; "a sharp knife"; "a pencil with a sharp point"

-- usage: raised in pitch by one chromatic semitone; "C sharp"
+- usage: (of a musical note) raised in pitch by one chromatic semitone; "C sharp"